LATOKEN Price Hits $0.10 (LA)

-LATOKEN (CURRENCY:LA) traded down 3% against the dollar during the 24 hour period ending at 20:00 PM E.T. on March 12th.
-LATOKEN has a market cap of $38.62 million and approximately $232,147.00 worth of LATOKEN was traded on exchanges in the last 24 hours.
-In the last seven days, LATOKEN has traded down 1% against the dollar.
-One LATOKEN coin can now be purchased for approximately $0.10 or 0.00000261 BTC on popular cryptocurrency exchanges.
+LATOKEN (LA) traded 1.4% higher against the dollar during the one day period ending at 10:00 AM Eastern on March 19th.
+One LATOKEN coin can currently be purchased for about $0.10 or 0.00000243 BTC on major cryptocurrency exchanges.
+LATOKEN has a market cap of $38.57 million and approximately $23,595.00 worth of LATOKEN was traded on exchanges in the last 24 hours.
+In the last week, LATOKEN has traded 1.7% higher against the dollar.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.